arindam0025/arindam0025/README.md

 ###

-<p align="left">I'm Arindam, a data analyst and developer from India, specializing in investment and quantitative finance.</p>
+<p align="left">I'm Arindam, a data analyst and specializing in investment and quantitative finance.</p>

 ###